2014 (Volume 22, Number 3) issue of JSE is now available. The table of

 Paper Submissions and Author Guidelines

-of this page) to make sure your paper is appropriate for JSE before you
+bottom of this page) to make sure your paper is appropriate for JSE before

-Data Sets and Stories (DSS) papers to DSS Editor, Nicholas Horton, and
+revised Data Sets and Stories (DSS) papers to DSS Editor, Soma Roy, and

 send as an email attachment to email@example.com.
 Please follow the Guidelines for Data Contributors that